veerpugazh5/2026_AI-HDL/README.md

 ### **Design Process**
 1. **AI-Generated Design**: Use LLMs to generate Verilog code
 2. **Verification**: Test with provided and custom test benches
-3. **FPGA Implementation**: Deploy on real hardware with mentor guidance
+3. **Tapeout**: Work with mentors to learn and deploy a full RTL-GDSII flow
 4. **Documentation**: Maintain detailed design logs and AI interaction records

 ### **Weekly Commitment**